 Water Sports

 If you typically spend your summer days out on the water or hiking along coastal beaches, a water sports-specific sandal might be a better bet.
-Models like Keen’s Newport H2 and Solr are purpose-built for the job, with drainage ports along the upper for dumping water, flatter soles for maintaining grip on slippery surfaces like boat and paddle board decks, and closed-toe constructions that protect the front of your foot against impacts from rocks and other obstacles.
-Those who don’t mind sacrificing front and side coverage can also opt for an open-toe sandal like Astral's Webber, which is another tailormade design for days on the water.
+Models like Keen’s Newport H2 and Solr are purpose-built for the job, with drainage ports for dumping water, flatter soles for grip on slippery surfaces like boat and paddle board decks, and closed-toe constructions that protect the front of your foot against impacts.
+Those who don’t mind sacrificing front and side coverage can also opt for an open-toe sandal like Astral's Webber, which is another design tailored for days on the water.
 And some of the picks above can pull double duty for both extended hikes and water activities, including Keen’s open-toe Targhee III.
-To be clear, you can likely get away with wearing any of the sandals above while out on the water, but for committed kayakers, paddlers, fishermen, and rafters, the added protection and specialized features can be very helpful.
+To be clear, you can get away with wearing most of our listed sport sandals out on the water, but for committed kayakers, paddlers, fishermen, and rafters, the added protection and specialized features can be very helpful.

 Hiking sandals (playing with dog in water)